abhimanyu911/redshift-regression-with-uncertainty/README.md

 ![](./pics/prediction_stats_figure_2.png)

-## Please cite the manuscript incase you happen to use any of our codes
+## Please cite the manuscript incase you happen to use any of our code

 [Manuscript](https://academic.oup.com/mnras/article/527/3/6198/7445008)